 - artificial tear inserts that dissolve slowly when you place them under your eyelids

 - temporary or permanent plugs that block the punctum (tear drain) so the eye can make full use of the lubricating tears it does produce

 - laser treatment or minor surgery to close off the punctum.

 - See your health care provider if you have any symptoms of dry eye.

 - Follow your health care provider’s instructions for controlling your dry eyes.

-- Have your eyes checked regularly (at least every 2 years).
+- Check your eyes regularly (at least every 2 years).